Selma 3a Review 2024 – Pros & Cons

 It is good that these strategies invest so much in the market.
 It is also great that the maximum allocation to stocks is 97%.
 It is a great advantage.

-The investments are made weekly.
-It is an excellent thing since you only have to wait one week for your money to be invested!
+The investments are made weekly, which is excellent because you only have to wait one week for your money to be invested!

 Overall, they have good investing strategies using index ETFs.
-These strategies are solid and well-diversified.
-The maximum allocation to stocks is excellent.
-On the other hand, Selma 3a could simplify the portfolios to avoid tiny percentages.
-But this should be minor in the long term.
+These strategies are solid and well-diversified, and the maximum allocation to stocks is excellent.
+On the other hand, Selma 3a could simplify the portfolios to avoid tiny percentages, but this should be minor in the long term.

 Fees of Selma 3a